-Over the summer, I wrote here that President Joe Biden’s child benefits — $300 per month for each child under the age of 6 and $250 for kids up to the age of 17 — help American parents pay for child care but don’t reduce the cost of child care.
+Over the summer, I wrote here that President Joe Biden’s child benefits — $300 per month for children under the age of 6 and $250 for kids up to the age of 17 — help American parents pay for child care, but don’t make child care less expensive.

-As part of Biden’s “build back better” agenda, Democrats would funnel billions in dollars to states to expand child child and provide low-income parents with child-care subsidies to pay for it.
+As part of Biden’s “build back better” agenda, Democrats would funnel billions of dollars to states to expand child child and provide low-income parents with subsidies to pay for it.

 There are two problems with the legislation:

 - It would make child care more expensive by adding regulations.

 - It would shift costs from low- to high-income parents.

 For comparison, the median household income in America is $67,500.

 Parents can deduct the cost of child care from their taxes, but a third of families don’t pay enough — or any — income tax, so that doesn’t help them.